GlovePIEPreservation/GlovePIE/README.md

 # GlovePIE Preservation
-**The original author stopped maintaining this program and the original site went down, so this is a reupload of its latest version (0.45).** Unfortunately, no source code is available.
+**The original author stopped maintaining this program and the original site went down, so this is a reupload as many versions as we can find.** Unfortunately, no source code is available.
 This exists as a Github repository so you can see exactly what you are downloading.

 ## Help with the decompilation effort!
 Since this program no longer receives updates, eventually it will stop working due to Windows updates.
 I have begun the process of generating working source code here: [GlovePIEPreservation/GlovePIEReverseEngineering](https://github.com/GlovePIEPreservation/GlovePIEReverseEngineering).
 If you are interested, please join in!